nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/properties-of-probability.md

 So the " $$|A$$ " part here is really just saying "adjust for the information of $$A$$".
 When $$A$$ is independent of $$X$$ you can take a guess that $$\mathbb{E}[X|A] = X$$, i.e. theres no information which means no adjustment.

-Only example I'm gonna give, and it's not gonna be "derived" just shown is
+Only example I'm gonna give, and it's not gonna be "derived", just shown is

 $$
 \mathbb{E}[1_B | A] = P(X \in B|X \in A) = \frac{P(X \in B \cap A)}{P(X \in A)}